 · Be provided with access to relevant documents and resources

-Join us for a unique opportunity to learn about the Framework and help build a more hopeful future for us all.
+Join us for a unique opportunity to learn about this ground-breaking Framework and help build a more hopeful future for us all.